DahamiiKostha/event-ticket-service/README.md

-Real-Time Ticketing System
+# Real-Time Ticketing System

 The Real-Time Ticketing System is a complete solution for managing event ticket operations.
-It features a Java Spring Boot backend with MySQL for database management and an Angular frontend for a dynamic user interface.
+It features a **Java Spring Boot** backend with **MySQL** for database management and an **Angular** frontend for a dynamic user interface.

-Key Features
+## Key Features
+- **Backend:**
- Backend: Real-time ticket release and purchase simulation with producer-consumer threading, database integration, and robust logging.
+  - Real-time ticket release and purchase simulation using producer-consumer threading.
+  - Database integration with persistent storage for tickets, transactions, and users.
+  - Robust logging and error handling for system reliability.
+- **Frontend:**
- Frontend: User-friendly Angular interface for monitoring and interacting with the system.
+  - User-friendly Angular interface to monitor and interact with the ticketing system.
+  - Responsive design for seamless user experience.
+- **Custom Configuration:**
- Custom Configuration: CLI-based setup for ticketing parameters with validation and persistence.
+  - CLI-based setup to define ticketing parameters with input validation.
+  - Persistent storage of configurations for easy reuse.

-Use Cases
+## Use Cases
- Configure ticketing operations.
+- Configure ticketing operations with parameters like ticket release rate and customer retrieval rate.
- Simulate and monitor real-time ticket releases and purchases.
+- Simulate and monitor real-time ticket releases and purchases.
- Manage event data via a responsive frontend and API integration.
+- Manage event and ticket data via API and the frontend interface.

-This system is ideal for event organizers seeking an efficient, scalable, and easy-to-use ticketing platform.
+This system is ideal for event organizers seeking an efficient, scalable, and user-friendly ticketing platform.